LightSun/android-databinding/README.md

 - 1, click [here](https://github.com/LightSun/android-databinding-plugin/releases) to donwload the zip

-- 2 , Add the xml schema file (android_databinding.xsd )to android studio.
-   and the URI must be 'http://schemas.android.com/heaven7/android-databinding/1'.
+- 2 , Add the xml schema file (android_databinding.xsd can be found in the downloaded zip file )to android studio. and the URI must be 'http://schemas.android.com/heaven7/android-databinding/1'.
   <img src="/2.jpg" alt="add xsd file to as" width="1163px" height="711px"/>